 The Chase Sapphire Preferred card is under the Chase 5/24 rule.
 Meaning, if you’ve already opened 5 personal credit cards, any personal card with any bank, within the past 24 months, then Chase will not approve you for this card.

 Most business cards are not included in this rule since many banks don’t report business cards to the credit bureaus.
 A credit card that is reported gets counted into the 5/24 rule.
-That means, banks like Capital One and TD, who do report business cards to the credit bureaus, will have also their business cards, not just personal cards, under the 5/24 rule.
+That means, banks like Capital One and TD, which do report business cards to the credit bureaus, will have also their business cards, not just personal cards, under the 5/24 rule.

-Also, if you are only an authorized user on a card, you can call into the reconsideration department at 1-888-609-7805 to point out the authorized user status and they will disregard the card.
+Also, if you are only an authorized user on a card, you can call the reconsideration department at 1-888-609-7805 to point out the authorized user status and they will disregard the card.

-2. Only One Sapphire Card
+2. Only One Sapphire Card – And 48 Month Rule

 3. Up To 2 Cards Per 30 Days